TL;DR answer at the end.

 According to HDB's website:

 “Engaging these contractors is a private contract between you and the contractors, and HDB is not privy to it.
-The contractors are fully responsible for the contractual obligations towards their client, including the quality of their works.
+The contractors are fully responsible for the contractual obligations towards their clients, including the quality of their works.
 If there is any disagreement on the pricing, schedule, or quality of the renovation, both parties need to resolve the matter between yourselves.
 If the matter cannot be settled amicably, you can seek assistance through CASE or the Small Claims Tribunals.
-Alternatively, you can seek remedy through court proceedings.”
+Alternatively, you can seek a remedy through court proceedings.”

 Generally, interior design firms are not obliged to be registered under this scheme as designers do not execute the renovation works with their own two hands.
 They often sub out these works to contractors, and this HDB scheme is targeted specifically at getting contractors who handle the manual work licensed - a common misconception among homeowners that one should only engage HDB-licensed firms.

-CASETRUST-RCMA Joint Accreditation for Renovation Business
+CaseTrust Accreditation Scheme for Renovation Businesses

 The S$50,000 Qanvast Guarantee